MarivoneAraujo/MyProjects/README.md

 # My Projects

 Hello!
-This is my repo.
+This is my repo as a bootcamp student at Labenu.
 Be welcome to visit, comment and test anything.

 I have been studing web development since nov 2020 and I would like to improve my skills with your contributions. :)